The Reference ·Taiwan

-Taiwanese cinema has a rich and varied history, evolving through several distinct phases.
-Its origins can be traced back to the Japanese colonial era, beginning in the early 20th century, when Taiwan was under Japanese rule.
-This period was characterised by documentaries and educational films, largely influenced by Japanese cinema.
-Following the end of World War II and the establishment of the Republic of China (ROC) in Taiwan in 1949, the film industry began to develop more distinctly Taiwanese characteristics.
+Taiwanese cinema didn’t really get going until 1949 with the establishment of the Republic of China (ROC).
 The 1950s and 60s saw the rise of the “Healthy Realism” movement, which focused on uplifting stories and social issues, often with a propagandist slant that supported the government’s agenda.
 This era was significant for laying the foundation of the Taiwanese film industry, even though it was heavily censored and controlled by the state.

 The 1980s marked a turning point in Taiwanese cinema with the emergence of the New Taiwanese Cinema movement.
 This period was characterised by a break from traditional studio systems and an embrace of more independent, realistic storytelling.
 Directors such as Hou Hsiao-Hsien and Edward Yang became prominent during this era, gaining international recognition for their work.
 Hou’s films, like “A City of Sadness” and “The Puppetmaster,” are known for their aesthetic beauty and contemplative storytelling, exploring Taiwan’s history and identity.
 Edward Yang’s “Yi Yi” and “A Brighter Summer Day” are considered masterpieces, offering intricate narratives that delve into the complexities of modern Taiwanese life.